ikatzarski/blog/content/cv.md

 ### Codurance (2019 - Now)

+#### - Artlogic (2024 - Now) - Platform Engineer / Team Lead

+- Transferred all manually created GCP infrastructure in Terraform.
+- Set up configuration management with Ansible to reduce configuration drift.
+- Set up CI/CD with GitLab pipelines.
+- Created infrastructure diagrams improving stakeholder communication and onboarding of engineers.
+- Introduced ADRs to document the decision process behind the infrastructure choices.
+- Improved and introduced Agile ceremonies to increase team efficiency and collaboration.
+- Key to making future infrastructure and team responsibilities decisions.
+- Trained Platform engineers on best CI/CD, IaC and general DevOps practices and technologies.
+- Supported the onboarding of the new Head of Platform.

 #### - Relation Therapeutics (2023 - 2024 / 1 year) - Platform Engineer / Team Lead

 - Created and deployed an entire Kubernetes/Kubeflow hybrid platform across AWS, GCP and a customer-managed Data Center infrastructure allowing the client to run LLM-based workloads.
-- Helped design the platform to allow Machine Learning engineers and scientists to run their workloads on the infrastructure of their choice.
+- Designed the platform to allow Machine Learning engineers and scientists to run their workloads on the infrastructure of their choice.
-- Helped design the platform to allow engineers to use it even when parts of the infrastructure went down.
+- Designed the platform to allow engineers to use it even when parts of the infrastructure were inaccessible.
-- Helped design the hybrid platform to scale from 0 minimising costs and maximising the use of the customer-managed infrastructure.
+- Designed the hybrid platform to scale from 0 minimising costs and maximising the use of the customer-managed infrastructure.
 - Deployed the entire infrastructure with custom-made Terraform modules through GitHub Actions.
 - Introduced configuration management with SSM and Ansible for the on-premise nodes.
 - Implemented monitoring and observability with OpenSearch, Prometheus and Grafana.
-- Implemented Grafana alarms to highlight key infrastructure components going down.
+- Implemented Grafana alarms for failing infrastructure components.
 - Automated the creation of new AMIs with Packer.
 - Trained the Relation Therapeutics engineers to maintain and further develop the newly created platform.
-- Led most customer-facing meetings and was the main point of contact for the project.
+- Led the customer-facing meetings and was the main point of contact for the project.

 #### - WebBeds (2023 / 3 months) - Platform Engineer / Team Lead

-- Worked on creating and deploying an authentication system with Keycloak.
+- Created and deployed an authentication system with Keycloak.
 - Created new Keycloak Service Provider Interfaces to alter the authentication process of Keycloak to match the needs of different services.
 - Deployed Keycloak and the Keycloak Service Provider Interfaces with ArgoCD.
 - Automated the Keycloak configuration and configuration deployment.